Mo3zart/OOFPP_Habits/README.md

 # Habit Tracker App

-A command-line Python application to **create, track, and analyze habits** — developed for the IU course *Object Oriented and Functional Programming with Python (DLBDSOOFPP01)*.
+A command-line Python3 application to **create, track, and analyze habits** — developed for the IU course *Object Oriented and Functional Programming with Python (DLBDSOOFPP01)*.

 **Developed by Moritz Zewinger – OOFPP – DLBDSOOFPP01**